osteele/blog.osteele.com/_posts/2008-05-10-commit-policies.md

 recommendation is "Give each codeline a policy".
 (The runners up are "branch on a policy change", and "don't branch unless necessary".)

-Git's data stores are in many ways like anonymous, built-in branches, with a built-in set of commands that operate on them[^4].
+Git’s data stores are in many ways like anonymous, built-in branches, with a built-in set of commands that operate on them[^4].
 Like branches, I find it helpful to give each data store its own policy.
 Each policy is more rigorous than the policy to its left.
 These policies tell me how far upstream a change